micmania1/sstwitter/README.md

 Extending
 ---------
 SSTwitter uses [PHPTwitter](http://www.github.com/micmania1/phptwitter) for its Twitter Authentication which has a central Twitter->api() method which handles all API requests.
 This means you can easily harness its power to interact directly with Twitter.
-Below is an example of how you would get the latest tweets for the account connected to SiteConfig.
+Below is an example of how you would get the latest tweets for the account connected to your website.

 In Page_Controller.php: